ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 When downloading files, browsers will usually guess a file's filename by looking at the last component of the path, e.g., `https://{domainName/tld}/{path}/userManual.pdf` downloads a file stored locally with the name `userManual.pdf`.
 Unfortunately, when linking directly to a file with no containing directory in IPFS, the CID becomes the final component.
 Storing the downloaded file with the filename set to the CID fails the human-friendly design test.

-To work around this issue, you can add a `?filename={filename.ext}` parameter to your query string to premptively specify a name for the locally-stored downloaded file:
+To work around this issue, you can add a `?filename={filename.ext}` parameter to your query string to preemptively specify a name for the locally-stored downloaded file:

 | Style     | Query                                                                                                                                                     |
 | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |